Skip to content

 Open the CloudScope Web Application

-The browser application uses the same CloudScope GUI and the same acqstore scientific backend as the desktop application.
+The browser application uses the same CloudScope GUI and the same acqstore backend as the desktop application.

 Install the desktop app